logaretm/vee-validate/README.md

 </p>
 <br>

-vee-validate is a template-based validation framework for [Vue.js](https://vuejs.org/) that allows you to validate input fields and display errors.
+vee-validate is a template-based validation framework for [Vue.js](https://vuejs.org/) that allows you to validate inputs and display errors.

 Being template-based you only need to specify for each input what kind of validators should be used when the value changes.
 The errors will be automatically generated with 40+ locales supported.
 [Many rules are available out of the box](https://baianat.github.io/vee-validate/guide/rules.html).